zedlopez/ifm/Examples/ADayForFreshSushi.md

 	The description of the lingerie bag is "You grant yourself the satisfaction of a little peek inside.
 You went with a pale, silky ivory this time -- it has that kind of sophisticated innocence, and it goes well with the purple of your skin.
 A small smirk of anticipation crosses your lips."

 	After examining the lingerie bag for the first time: say "'What's in THERE?' asks the fish.
 'Didja bring me take-out?
 I don't mind Chinese.
 They eat a lot of carp, but what do I care?
 I'm not a carp.
-Live and let live is what I s--'line-so-blank'It's NOT take-out.'
+Live and let live is what I s--'

+'It's NOT take-out.'
 You stare the fish down and for once he actually backstrokes a stroke or two.
 'It's PRIVATE.'"

 After examining the lingerie bag for the second time:
 	say "'If it's not take-out, I don't see the relevance!' shouts the fish.
 'Food is what you want in this situation.
 Food for MEEEE.'"